What does it mean to “Live with Uncertainty?”

-As easily as your brain can think a thought, OCD can attach to it and you can begin to perceive that you must have certainty of safety on the matter.
+As easily as your brain can think a thought, OCD can attach to it; and once that happens, your mind becomes preoccupied with certainty (and thus safety) of that content.
 It is not clear why OCD attaches to some thoughts and not others.
-There is also no known correlation between the kind of thought and fear that you are obsessing about and evidence that this says anything about who you are.
+There is also no known correlation between the kind of thought and fear you are obsessing about and the person who suffers from that obsession.
 OCD can and does attach to any thought content.

-You know and we know that when it does attach, you will experience significant distress.
+When it does attach, it causes significant distress.
 The lack of a sense of certainty when OCD is active feels terrifying.
-As a result, you devote large amounts of time and energy into efforts to eliminate the risk and achieve certainty.
-You feel that the thing you fear most could happen and you try to erase all risk by trying to answer an endless chain of “what if” questions.
-The problem is that the goal of eliminating risk will never be achieved.
-You end up trapped in a cycle of short-term relief that wreaks havoc on living your life in the long-term.
+As a result, sufferers devote large amounts of time and energy into eliminate the risk and achieve certainty.
+They try to erase all risk by responding to an endless chain of “what if” questions.
+The problem is that the goal of eliminating risk will never be achieved: sufferers only end up trapped in a cycle of short-term relief that wreaks havoc on their everyday lives.

 What are obsessions?